 For example, the ACA contains a number of provisions, including those governing enrollment in federal healthcare programs, reimbursement changes and fraud and abuse measures, all of which will impact existing government healthcare programs and will result in the development of new programs.
 There have been executive and judicial challenges to certain aspects of the ACA, as well as efforts to repeal, replace or alter the implementation of certain aspects of the ACA.
-For example, the U.S. Supreme Court is currently reviewing the constitutionality of the ACA, although it is uncertain when a decision will be made.
-The Biden administration withdrew the federal government's support for overturning the ACA.
-It is unclear how the U.S. Supreme Court ruling, other litigation as well as the healthcare reform measures of the current U.S. presidential administration will affect our business, financial condition and results of operations.
+For example, on June 17, 2021 the U.S. Supreme Court dismissed a challenge on procedural grounds that argued the ACA is unconstitutional in its entirety because the "individual mandate" was repealed by the U.S. Congress.
+Thus, the ACA will remain in effect in its current form.
+Further, the Biden administration has taken executive action relating to the ACA and access to healthcare.
+It is possible that the ACA will be subject to judicial or congressional challenges in the future.
+It is unclear how any such challenges as well as the healthcare reform measures of the current U.S. presidential administration will affect our business, financial condition and results of operations.
 In addition, other legislative changes have been adopted since the ACA was enacted.
 For example, the Budget Control Act of 2011, among other things, included reductions to CMS payments to providers of 2% per fiscal year, which went into effect on April 1, 2013 and, due to subsequent legislative amendments to the statute, will remain in effect through 2030 unless additional congressional action is taken, with the exception of a temporary suspension of the 2% cut in Medicare payments from May 1, 2020 through December 31, 2021.
 Additionally, the American Taxpayer Relief Act of 2012, among other things, reduced CMS payments to several providers, including hospitals, and increased the statute of limitations period for the government to recover Medicare overpayments to providers from three to five years.